3lvia/designsystem/packages/components/components/elvis-popover/README.md

 - title (string) - Title of content
 - description (string) - Text content
 - customContent (HTMLElement) - If content that is not only text (text, images, tables etc.)
-- trigger (HTMLElement) [required] - The element triggering opening of popover (pass in as slot, in react as prop)
+- trigger (HTMLElement) [required] - The element the user clicks to open the popover (pass in as slot, in react as prop)
 - posX (string) - Position horizontally (left, right, center(default))
 - posY (string) - Position vertically (bottom, top(default))
 - noClose (boolean) - Determines if the close button in the upper right corner should be removed (true,